 About Discovery Western

-Discovery Western is currently in its 26th year of offering hands-on engineering and technology programs to kids.
-DW is a not-for-profit organization run by Western Engineering and staffed by students which strives to increase the awareness of, and cultivate interest in engineering and technology in young people in London, Ontario and the surrounding communities.
+Discovery Western is currently in its 28th year of offering hands-on engineering and technology programs to kids.
+DW is an organization run by Western Engineering and staffed by students which strive to increase the awareness of, and cultivate interest in engineering and technology in young people in London, Ontario and the surrounding communities.
 As a proud network member of Actua, Discovery Western shares their national mission:

 "...
 To provide young Canadians with positive learning experiences in science and technology.
 By stimulating young people's natural curiosity, we help them to develop self-confidence, creativity and critical thinking skills- and inspire them to become learners for life."

 During the months of May and June, Discovery Western offers fun and exciting workshops in elementary school classrooms across Southwestern Ontario.
-These workshops explore the exciting world of engineering and science, and are designed to perfectly compliment the Ontario Science Curriculum.
+These workshops explore the exciting world of engineering and science,and are designed to perfectly complement the Ontario Science Curriculum.
 Whether it's building bridges or separating DNA, our workshops are a great way to end the school year and reinforce the lessons taught in the classroom, while providing a fun and engaging experience for all ages to enjoy.

 Just for Girls!